nasser/coding-in-depth/turning-logic.md

 # Session 2
 ## Turning Logic

-Now that the `target` field has a value, making the enemy turn to face is a single line of code, but that line is quite dense.
+Now that the `target` field has a value, making the enemy turn to face it is a single line of code, but that line is quite dense.
 Add

 ```cs
 transform.up = target.transform.position - transform.position;